Polyak's Heavy Ball Method Achieves Accelerated Local Rate of Convergence under Polyak-Lojasiewicz Inequality: Introduction

-In many practical applications, classical convexity assumptions are often not satisfied~\cite{vidal2017mathematics}.
-In fact, objective functions in supervised learning using neural networks often possess rich, non-discrete sets of critical points, see e.g.~\cite{cooper2018loss, fehrman2020convergence, dereich2022minimal, wojtowytsch2021stochastic}.
-This motivated a growing research interest in deriving convergence rates for the heavy ball ODE \cite{siegel2019accelerated,aujol2022convergence1,aujol2022convergence, apidopoulos2022convergence, aujol2024heavy} and Polyak's heavy ball method~\cite{danilova2020non, wang2022provable, gess2023convergence, dereich2021convergence, weissmann2024almost} under weaker assumptions on the regularity and the geometry of the objective function.
-Popular generalizations of $\mu$-strong convexity include the $\mu$-quadratic growth condition \eqref{eq:growth}, the $\mu$-error bound \eqref{eq:error} and the $\mu$-quasi-strong convexity \eqref{eq:quasar}.
-We give an overview over these geometric assumptions and their relations in Section~\ref{sec:geometryofPL}.
+In many practical applications, classical convexity assumptions are violated~\cite{vidal2017mathematics}.
+For example, objective functions arising in supervised learning with neural networks often exhibit complicated, non-isolated sets of critical points; see for instance~\cite{cooper2018loss, fehrman2020convergence, dereich2022minimal, wojtowytsch2021stochastic}.
+This has motivated decades of research on the asymptotic behavior of inertial dynamics like the solution to the heavy ball ODE \eqref{eq:HBODE}, as well as on Polyak’s heavy ball method \eqref{eq:HBdiscreteintro}, under assumptions weaker than global convexity.
+We will summarize related results in Section~\ref{sec:literature}.
+Popular relaxations of $\mu$-strong convexity include local versions of the $\mu$-quadratic growth condition, metric subregularity and quasi-strong convexity.
+We review these notions and their relations in Section~\ref{sec:geometryofPL}.

-One of the most prominent assumptions on the objective function was introduced by Polyak \cite{polyak1963gradient} and \L ojasiewicz \cite{lojasiewicz1963propriete} and is known as the Polyak-\L ojasiewicz (PL) inequality \eqref{eq:PL}.
-Due to its simplicity, generality and applicability for objective functions appearing in machine learning, see e.g.~\cite{karimi2016linear, kuruzov2023gradient, garrigos2023square, wojtowytsch2021stochastic, dereich2021convergence}, the PL-inequality is becoming a popular assumption for proving fast convergence for optimization algorithms on non-convex objective functions.